Skip to Content

 Behavioral Adaptations

-Behavioral adaptations are changes made to the way an animal reacts and responds to its environment.
-The best natural example of a behavioral adaptation can be found by observing the migrations of Minnesota’s state bird, the loon.
+Behavioral adaptations are changes in the way an animal reacts to its environment.
+The best natural example of a behavioral adaptation is the migrations of Minnesota’s state bird, the loon.

 While it’s easy to understand why loons leave their northern territories during winter for the warmer, more plentiful waters of the southern coasts, the question is, why do they return north instead of just staying where it’s warm?
 There is a straightforward answer: to attract mates and breed.